-Iran has regular elections, but they are closely ruled over by the top clergy.
+Iran is a theocratic republic.
+The country has regular elections, but they are closely ruled over by the top clergy.
 Moderates have often won powerful positions, which shows that Iranians do want a choice in their political affairs and that the government is not wholly conservative or radical.

 As an Islamic republic, Islam is infused into much of society.
 Its legal system is based on Sharia, or Islamic law.
 People often believe that the Iranian president is the leading figure in power; however, the most powerful person in Iran is the Supreme Leader who is also the leading religious leader.
 He has the last say in all internal and external matters and appoints many powerful positions, including commanders of the military.
 The Supreme Leader is selected for a lifetime term by Assembly of Experts, a group of leading Islamic scholars (mujtahid) who are elected by popular vote.
 The Iranian president and the single legislative body, the Consultative Assembly, are also elected by popular vote.